 The active mode is displayed on a track's envelope button.
 We'll explore the different automation modes shortly.
-You can use different modes on different tracks in your project.
-All envelopes can be manually edited, or removed altogether if you wish.0
+Different modes can be used on different tracks.
+All envelopes can be manually edited , or removed altogether.

 18.4 Available Track and Send Envelopes